Local Power, Local Industry: Breaking Through Barriers

 What to expect:

-We will outline the complexities of the heavy manufacturing sector’s dual role in decarbonising their own operations, while contributing to the national effort to decarbonise the grid.
+Demonstrate the dual role of the heavy manufacturing sector in decarbonizing their own operations, while contributing to the national effort to decarbonise the national grid.

 Why you should attend this event